 Legality of Psychedelics in the U.S. & Abroad

 Before we can talk about marketing psychedelics, let’s first look at their legal status in the United States and throughout the world.
-The first embers of psychedelic legalization in America came from individual cities such as Oakland and Santa Cruz, California and Denver, Colorado which have enacted legislation that decriminalized magic mushrooms (psilocybin) — thus carving a path for more research and understanding.
+The first embers of psychedelics legalization in America came from individual cities such as Oakland and Santa Cruz, California and Denver, Colorado which have enacted legislation that decriminalized magic mushrooms (psilocybin) — thus carving a path for more research and understanding.
 The next big step happened when Oregon became the first state to legalize magic mushrooms, leading some to speculate that the country seems to be on the verge of a ‘psychedelic renaissance’, and we could not be more excited.

-Around the world, we also see some tremendous growth and acceptance within the legal psychedelic sector.
+Around the world, we also see some tremendous growth and acceptance within the legal psychedelics sector.
 Countries that have legalized psilocybin include Samoa, the Netherlands, Jamaica, Bulgaria and Brazil; many more have decriminalized cultivation and possession, while designating that only dried mushrooms are illegal.
 There are also countries such as Canada, in which psychedelics are illegal but where a grey area exists in regards to their use and sale.
 An encouraging trend, indeed.

 Marketing Legal Psychedelics

 Now that we’ve outlined some background, let’s talk about the upcoming challenges of marketing psychedelics.
 Why is this such an important topic?
-Well, if the predictions are correct — the emerging legal psychedelic industry (along with bringing natural medicine to those in need) is shaping up to be quite the potential boon for economic activity:
+Well, if the predictions are correct — the emerging legal psychedelics industry (along with bringing natural medicine to those in need) is shaping up to be quite the potential boon for economic activity:

 The global legal market’s potential profitability may be another enticement for professionals.
 By 2027, it is estimated to bring in a staggering $6.85 billion, according to market researcher Data Bridge Market Research.
 In a press release announcing the bullish forecast, Data Bridge chalks up “growing acceptance of psychedelic drugs for treating depression and increasing prevalence of depression and mental disorders” as key drivers for the market growth.